Flemming Nordkrog DENMARK

 Flemming Nordkrog has created a bold, moving and inventive score, which excellently carries the mysterious twist and turns of the story in Matias Mariani's pensive French/Brasilian drama.
 The extensive use of melancholy woodwind, with additions of ambient guitar, vocals and percussion, and even whispered spoken word, are unusual choices of orchestration, and effectively creates a synergy with the strongly architechtural character of the images, hinting at both futuristic modernism and magic realism.
 At times the music becomes one with the bustling, labyrinthic metropolis of Sao Paolo, at others it comes to the forefront, carrying us further into the world of the protagonist, who is trapped between duty to his family far away, a convoluted pseudo-scientific search for his lost brother, and his desire for a new life.
 The complexity of the plot is playfully conveyed by the score, which never fails to stir our emotions and curiosity, and builds the tension in perfect symbiosis with the story and images.
 A classy score which is at once meditative and thought-provoking.
 Danish jury: Lone Scherfig | film director Ida Rud Nielsen | film critic and journalist Morten Groth Brandt | sound editor |

-Flemming Nordkrog is a Danish composer based in France.
+Flemming Nordkrog is a Danish composer based in Paris.